Table of contents

 This mining system consists of two parts: plotting and mining.

-Plotting is when you generate a random solution, or a plot, via the Shabal cryptographic algorithm, that is then stored on the miner’s hard drive.
-The mining involves miners competing to find the solution, and whoever manages to find it first gets to mine the next block.
+Plotting is when you generate a random solution, or a plot, via the Shabal cryptographic algorithm that is then stored on the miner’s hard drive.
+The mining involves miners competing to find the solution, and the first miner who manages to find it first gets to mine the next block.
 As a means of this proof, miners share their free disk space to create new mining blocks and receive a mining reward.

 Of course, there are many other mining protocols, but we have only showcased the most popular ones and the one that is relevant to our guide.